 The opening times for Stormont Estate may change.
 Contact estate management if you're unsure:

-The Stormont Play Park will close about one hour earlier than the main estate.
+The Stormont Play Park will close 30 minutes earlier than the main estate.

 - Historic buildings